 Mark plays guitar (and some bass) in the DC area's premiere (and, well, perhaps only) Genesis tribute band.

-Through his association with The Only Animal, a theater company based in Vancouver, Canada, Mark has composed and produced full-length scores for two of the company's largest and most ambitious productions of site-specific theater: NiX and Other Freds.
+Mark has composed and produced full-length scores for two of the The Only Animal's largest and most ambitious productions of site-specific theater: Nix and Other Freds.
 Mark's acclaimed score for Other Freds was nominated for a Jessie Richardson Theatre Award, while the production earned The Only Animal a Jessie Award for Expanding the Scope of Site Specific Performance.

 For several years Mark performed with the avant-folk group, Tree Surgeons.
 His original songs appeared on their two CDs, Eye of Time and Witness.

 Mark has collaborated, performed, and recorded with many other DC-area artists, including Jane Franklin Dance, Congressional Chorus, Inscape Chamber Orchestra, Wolf Trap Opera, Prince George's Philharmonic, Trifilio Tango Trio, MetroSongs, Ben Tufts & Friends, Verlette Simon, Fred Smith, Lea, Carey Creed, and Sense of Wonder.